-Vibrant Matter is a non profit arts organisation for choreography and performance, somewhere between the voice and eco-feminist-fictioning.
+Vibrant Matter is a non profit arts organisation with a focus on choreography and performance; a dance between matter and the senses.

-Founded in 2020 by Gary Diderich, Chantal Sabattini, Stilbé Schroeder and Tania Soubry, the company is built around the work of Tania Soubry, and functions as a platform and host with the following goals:
+Founded in 2020 by Gary Diderich, Chantal Sabattini, Stilbé Schroeder and Tania Soubry, the company is built around the work of Tania Soubry and collaborators, and functions as a platform and host with the following goals:

-– The creation, production, diffusion, communication, transmission and organization of artistic work.
+– The creation, production, diffusion and communication of artistic work.

 – Social and environmental engagement